czerwonk/hakanai/README.md

 ### GET /create
 Web interface for creating secrets - supports text input and file uploads.

+### GET /docs
+API documentation page - comprehensive reference for developers using the REST API.

 ### GET /ready
 Readiness check endpoint - returns 200 OK when the server is ready to accept requests.